hsteinshiromoto/hsteinshiromoto/README.md

 ## Hi there 👋

 Welcome to my portfolio.
-You can check out these projects:
+You can check my projects below.

+### Python Projects

 - [Cartorio](http://www.github.com/hsteinshiromoto/cartorio): A wrapper on the logging module for Python that provides a simple and easy-to-use interface for logging.